Knhwong/189lFinal/ProjectDocument.md

 I implemented a scene loading script along with game objects which causes the game to trigger a fade-to-black scene switch at the end of each level.
 This was done using a Youtube video as a guide.
 It occurs at the beginning of the game and at the end of each level when the playe collides with a hidden game object.
 The fading was done using the Unity animator.

 *Game Concepts* -
 Took part in the decisions regarding the functionality of the shield, enemy firing, player movement, interactions between enemy and player, etc.

+# Main Roles #

 ## User Interface